Notes · Build Note

 This server-side model is deliberate: it keeps the tools consistent, avoids exposing your browser directly to arbitrary endpoints, and lets the same lookup paths stay guarded against unsafe server-side requests.

-What is not stored
+What is and is not retained

 - No account.
 There is nothing to sign into, so nothing ties a lookup to an identity.